 (Date)

 (Name)

 (Address)

 (City, State, Code)

 Dear

-It is a privilege to pasto son/daughter for a hom elp you prepare your
+It is a privilege to pasto son/daughter for a hon elp you prepare your

 Our Pathfinder Club's our children.
 They des Christ.
-By involving the and social activities, the your prayers and loving ire to help lead them e youth in a fourfold p ey will help guide the into a deeper exper program of spiritual, i m in their character (ience with Jesus mental, recreational, growth.
+By involving the and social activities, the your prayers and loving ire to help lead theme youth in a fourfold ey will help guide the n into a deeper exper program of spiritual, em in their character rience with Jesus mental, recreational, growth.
 They need

-Enrollment night will be at(You will plan to enroll won't you?
-I will be loc next (day) evening, (date
+Enrollment night will be at (You will plan to enroll won't you?
+I will be loo e next time) in/at the oking for both of you. (day) evening ,(date (place). (child's name) then

-at(time) in/at the (place).

-You will plan to enroll (child's name) then

-won't you?
-I will be loc king for both of you.

-Let us remember God's he is old, he will not de should go; and when
+Let us remember God's he is old, he will not de s promise, "Train up a child in the way he

-Sincerely your brother n Christ,
+Sincerely your brother in Christ,

 Pastor